svtk/AtomicKotlinCourse/Object-Oriented Programming/Composition/Exercise 1/task.md

 The starter code contains the classes `Shape`, `Circle` and `Rectangle`.
 `Circle` and `Rectangle` use composition and store an instance of `Shape`.
-Modify them to use inheritance instead of composition.
+Modify them to use inheritance instead.